nicklockwood/FXForms/README.md

 The `FXFormViewController` is pretty flexible, but sometimes it's inconvenient to be forced to use a particular base controller class.
 For example, you may wish to use a common base class for all your view controllers, or display a form inside a view that does not have an associated controller.

 In the former case, you could add an `FXFormViewController` as a child controller, but in the latter case that wouldn't work.
 To use FXForms without using `FXFormViewController`, you can use the `FXFormController` directly.
 To display a form using `FXFormController`, you just need to set the form and tableView properties, and it will do the rest.
 You can optionally bind the `FXFormController`'s delegate property to be notified of `UITableView` events.

+When using a custom form view controller in this way, some interactions are still handled for you (e.g. adjusting the tableview content when the keyboard is presented), but you will need to add other view logic yourself, such as reloading the table when the UIViewController appears on screen.

 Here is example code for a custom form view controller: